 We are still far removed from the point where LEGO robots can build copies of themselves, but the ‘Fabrik Mosaïque’ built by minkowsky shows an interesting first step.

 Not surprisingly, one of my favorite non-LEGO blogs is the MAKE Blog, where Cult of LEGO author John Baichtel joins tech/geek luminaries like Boing Boing founder Mark Frauenfelder to highlight everything from steampunk art cars to the latest adventures in 3D printing.
-One frequent MAKE topic I’m fascinated by (though I certainly already have way Continue reading →

 The next generation of Lego Mindstorms was just revealed and is scheduled for release this summer.
 You can read about the new features on TechnicBRICKs or in the official press release on Engadget.
 The retail value is $349.99(USD), €349.99(EUR) and $399.99(CAD).

 Guy Himber, aka V&A Steamworks, has created a mind-blowing, mouth-watering, magnificent, and majestic Mold-A-Rama machine.
 I saw it at BrickCon and even got to breathe the same air as the builder.
 Let me tell you, it was a pleasure and the machine definitely deserved the “Best Use of NXT” award that it received.
 I didn’t get to observe the effects in person, but I understand that many paying members of the LEGO-viewing public were reduced to quivering pools of confusion while trying to figure out how Guy’s contraption worked.
 And that, dear readers, is the sign of a great LEGO build.

 While most great ball contraptions are the result of a collaboration between many people, mechanical mastermind Akiyuki has been so busy building GBC modules that he made a damn impressive lineup all on his own.
 The intricate modules have an almost hypnotic quality to them.